Unusual traditions in different countries of the world. Amazing customs and traditions of different peoples of the world

 China

 Once upon a time in China, such a method of revenge was practiced as revenge through suicide: offended person came to the house (or yard) of his offender and killed himself.
-In this case, the Chinese said, the soul of the suicide does not ascend to heaven, but remains in the offender's house and brings various misfortunes to him and his family.
+In this case, the Chinese said, the soul of the suicide does not ascend to heaven, but remains in the house of the offender and brings various misfortunes to him and his family.

-Once upon a time in China, such a tradition as bandaging the feet was common.
-It appeared in the X century.
+Once upon a time in China there was a widespread tradition of foot binding.
+It appeared in the 10th century.
 Six-year-old girls had their feet tightly tied with bandages.
-This was done in order to prevent the growth of the leg.
-The fact is that in China a small foot is the standard of beauty, girls with miniature legs are easier to marry.
-Due to the fact that the girls experienced terrible pain and had difficulty moving, in 1912 footbinding was officially banned.
-But in some regions of the country it is still practiced.
+This was done in order to prevent the leg from growing.
+The fact is that in China, small feet are the standard of beauty; girls with miniature feet are easier to marry.
+Due to the fact that girls experienced terrible pain and had difficulty moving, foot binding was officially banned in 1912.
+But in some regions of the country this is still practiced.

-There are also interesting traditions in China today.
+Today in the Celestial Empire there are also interesting traditions.
 For example, when going on a visit, you should not take flowers with you.
 The owners of the house take this as a hint that the house is so uncomfortable and unattractive that the guest decided to decorate it himself.

-Many customs and traditions of the peoples of the world are associated with eating.
+Many customs and traditions of the peoples of the world are associated with food intake.
 China is no exception.
-Here, for example, champing is not a sign of uncivilized behavior, but quite the opposite.
-If you do not champ at the table, this can offend both the hosts of the house where you are invited for lunch or dinner, and the chef in the restaurant.
-The inhabitants of the Celestial Empire consider a quiet meal a meal without pleasure.
-Do not worry about accidentally put on the tablecloth stains.
-You should even deliberately stain it, thereby making it clear that the food gave you incredible pleasure.
+Here, for example, slurping is not a sign of uncivil behavior, but quite the opposite.
+If you don't slurp at the table, it can offend both the owners of the house where you are invited for lunch or dinner, and the cook in the restaurant.
+Residents of the Middle Kingdom consider quiet eating to be eating without pleasure.
+There is no need to worry about stains accidentally placed on the tablecloth.
+You should even deliberately stain it, thereby making it clear that the food brought you incredible pleasure.

 Thailand

-Speaking about the most unusual customs and traditions of the peoples of the world, it is worth noting the so-called monkey banquet, which is customary to arrange in the province of Thailand called Lopburi.
+Speaking about the most unusual customs and traditions of the peoples of the world, it is worth noting the so-called monkey banquet, which is usually held in the province of Thailand called Lopburi.
 This happens as follows: literally thousands of kilograms of fresh vegetables and fruits are brought to the local temple and about two thousand monkeys are invited.
-These animals are loved here because once a whole army of monkeys helped the god Rama to defeat his enemies.
+These animals are loved here because once an entire army of monkeys helped God Rama defeat his enemies.

-There are other traditions as well.
-For example, it is not recommended to point at something (and even more so someone) with your foot.
-Bottom part body in this country is considered despicable.
-By the way, it is for this reason that you should not sit with one leg crossed and pointing your feet towards the Buddha statue.
-When going to Thailand, it is important to know that the Thais honor absolutely every image of a deity, and therefore you should not lean, step on or climb on the statues to take an unusual photo.
-Another local tradition says: be sure to take off your shoes before entering someone's house or temple.
+There are other traditions.
+For example, it is not recommended to point at something (let alone someone) with your foot.
+Bottom part the body in this country is considered despicable.
+By the way, it is for this reason that you should not sit with one leg crossed over the other and pointing your feet towards the Buddha statue.
+When traveling to Thailand, it is important to know that the Thais honor absolutely every image of a deity, and therefore you should not lean, step on or climb on the statues to take an unusual photo.
+Another local tradition is to be sure to take off your shoes before entering someone's house or temple.

 Norway

-A special place among the customs and traditions of the peoples of the world is occupied by the way of life of the Norwegians.
-For example, in this country it is not customary to give up seats in public transport to people of age.
+The lifestyle of the Norwegians occupies a special place among the customs and traditions of the peoples of the world.
+For example, in this country it is not customary to give up seats on public transport to older people.
 The fact is that here it is perceived as a demonstration of physical advantage.
-What else should not be done in Norway?
-Ask about well-being.
-It is considered too personal.
+What else should you not do in Norway?
+Ask about how you are feeling.
+It's considered too personal.

 It is not customary in Norway to hug when meeting.
-Usually people just shake hands or barely touch fingertips.
+Usually people just shake hands or barely touch their fingertips.
 When parting, you can pat each other on the back.
-Another interesting tradition concerns visits: you should not go to someone without warning.
-In addition, it is necessary to inform exact time departure.
-It will not work to leave later than this time - the owners, without a twinge of conscience, will point to the door at the appointed hour.
+Another interesting tradition concerns visiting people: you should not go to someone without warning.
+In addition, it is imperative to inform exact time departure.
+It will not be possible to leave later than this time - the owners will show you the door at the appointed hour without a twinge of conscience.

 Denmark

-If you are interested in unusual traditions and customs of the peoples of the world, we advise you to pay attention to Denmark.
+If you are interested in unusual traditions and customs of the peoples of the world, we recommend paying attention to Denmark.
 A flag hung in the window means that there is someone in this house who is celebrating a birthday.

-A very interesting tradition applies to young people and girls whose age has reached 25 years.
-They are sprinkled with cinnamon.
-This is done so that a pleasant smell helps members of the opposite sex understand that this person is lonely and would not mind meeting you.
+A very interesting tradition applies to young men and girls whose age has reached 25 years.
+They are usually sprinkled with cinnamon.
+This is done so that the pleasant smell helps representatives of the opposite sex understand that this person is lonely and would not mind getting to know each other.

 Japan

-Discussing the interesting customs and traditions of the peoples of the world, one cannot but mention the Japanese rituals.
-It is not customary to leave work until the leader leaves.
-It is also not customary to greet each other with a handshake, usually they just make a polite bow here.
+Discussing the interesting customs and traditions of the peoples of the world, one cannot help but mention Japanese rituals.
+It is not customary here to leave work until the manager leaves.
+It is also not customary to greet each other with a handshake; usually they just make a polite bow.

-Local traditions are also spoken about the number of flowers that can be given.
-Unlike Russia, where only an odd number of flowers are given, in Japan only an even number is given.
-The Japanese say: a flower without a pair feels lonely, quickly fades.
+Local traditions also talk about the number of flowers that can be given.
+Unlike Russia, where they give only odd numbers of flowers, in Japan they give only even numbers.
+The Japanese say: a flower without a mate feels lonely and quickly fades.
 An odd number of flowers is suitable for mourning ceremonies.

 Andaman Islands

-Getting to know unusual customs and traditions of the peoples of the world, the Andaman Islands cannot be ignored.
-At a meeting, one native sits on his knees to another native, hugs him by the neck and begins to cry.
+Getting to know unusual customs and the traditions of the peoples of the world, one cannot ignore the Andaman Islands.
+When meeting, one native sits on the lap of another native, puts his arm around his neck and begins to cry.
 No, no, he does not complain about his sad life and is not going to tell tragic episodes from his biography.
-So he simply expresses the joy of meeting with a fellow tribesman.
+This is how he simply expresses his joy at meeting a fellow tribesman.

 Tibet

-Among the strangest customs and traditions of the peoples of the world is the Tibetan ritual of showing each other their tongue when they meet.
+Among the strangest customs and traditions of the peoples of the world is the Tibetan ritual of showing each other their tongue when meeting.
 This custom appeared in the 9th century.
-Then King Landarm ruled Tibet, distinguished by particular cruelty.
-The main sign of the king was a black tongue.
-The Tibetans were afraid that the king (or his soul) might move into someone after death, and therefore, for security reasons, they began to show each other tongues.
+Then Tibet was ruled by King Landarm, who was particularly cruel.
+The main sign of the king was his black tongue.
+The Tibetans were afraid that the king (or his soul) might inhabit someone after death, and therefore, for safety reasons, they began to stick out their tongues at each other.

-If you also decide to join this tradition, make sure that you have not eaten anything before that that could stain your tongue in a dark color.
+If you also decide to join this tradition, make sure that you have not eaten anything before that could turn your tongue a dark color.

 Vietnam

-In Vietnam, it is not customary to look into the eyes of your interlocutor.
-There are two reasons for this: the first is the shyness inherent in the Vietnamese, the second is that the interlocutor may be a more respected person, may have a higher rank.
-Talking about concerning children interesting traditions and the customs of the peoples of the world, it is worth noting the Vietnamese ban on praising a newborn child.
-In this country, it is believed that an evil spirit, located nearby, can hear about the value of the baby and steal it.
+In Vietnam, it is not customary to look your interlocutor in the eyes.
+There are two reasons for this: the first is the inherent shyness of the Vietnamese, the second is that the interlocutor may be a more respected person and may have a higher rank.
+Talking about relating to children interesting traditions and customs of the peoples of the world, it is worth noting the Vietnamese ban on praising a newborn child.
+In this country, it is believed that an evil spirit nearby may hear about the value of the baby and steal it.

 It is not customary in this country to argue loudly.
-The Vietnamese are distinguished by self-discipline and good upbringing, and therefore the heated discussions of guests from Europe cause disapproval among the locals.
-If we talk about rather mysterious national customs and traditions of the peoples of the world, one cannot but say about the tradition of the Vietnamese to hang on entrance doors(outside) mirrors.
+The Vietnamese are distinguished by self-discipline and good upbringing, and therefore heated discussions of guests from Europe cause disapproval among local residents.
+If we talk about rather mysterious national customs and traditions of the peoples of the world, one cannot help but say about the Vietnamese tradition of hanging on entrance doors(from the outside) mirrors.
 For what?
-Everything is very simple - a dragon who wants to get into the house will see his reflection and think that the dragon already lives in this house.
+It's very simple - a dragon who wants to get into a house will see its reflection and think that a dragon already lives in this house.

 Tanzania

-In Tanzania, as, indeed, in other regions of Africa, it is customary to consider left hand dirty, and the right - clean.
-That is why it is not customary to eat or give gifts with the left hand.
-The method of accepting gifts is also interesting: first you need to touch the gift with your right hand, and then you need to hold the donor by his right hand.
+In Tanzania, as well as in other regions of Africa, it is generally accepted left hand dirty, and the right one clean.
+That is why it is not customary here to eat or give gifts with the left hand.
+The method of receiving gifts is also interesting: first you need to touch the gift with your right hand, and then you need to hold the giver by his right hand.

 USA

 In the United States of America, it is customary to celebrate almost any event.
-This list includes birthdays, weddings, childbirth or pregnancy, and more.
-For the heroes of the occasion, for example, guests usually arrange a procedure called shedding.
+This list includes birthdays, weddings, the birth of children or pregnancy, and much more.
+For the hero of the occasion, for example, guests usually arrange a procedure called showering.

-What gifts are showered?
+What gifts are they showering?
 It all depends on the occasion.
 These can be items useful in the household (towels, pancake pans or vases), but you can also receive very frivolous gifts.

 Well, and as a bonus - wedding traditions and customs of different peoples of the world.
-For example, every inhabitant of Andalusia with even a little self-respect before the wedding is simply obliged to jump from a cliff upside down.
-It's just that ancient traditions say: only a man with a strong skull can marry.
-But the most interesting thing is different: the height of the rock depends on the number of relatives future wife- the more of them, the more height you have to jump.
+For example, every even slightly self-respecting resident of Andalusia is simply obliged to jump from a cliff headfirst before their wedding.
+It’s just that ancient traditions say: only a man with a strong skull can marry.
+But the most interesting thing is different: the height of the rock depends on the number of relatives future wife- the more there are, the higher the height you will have to jump from.

-May seem funny wedding tradition which is observed in some parts of India.
+It may seem funny wedding tradition, which is observed in some parts of India.
 Some states prohibit third marriages.
-You can lead a woman to the altar twice, four times, too, but three times is strictly forbidden.
+It is possible to lead a woman to the altar twice, four times too, but three times is strictly prohibited.
 Moreover, only marriage with a living person is prohibited.
 Therefore, men who decide not to stop at two marriages are forced to marry a tree for the third time.
 The wedding ceremony is usually not so magnificent, but there are guests and gifts.
-After the completion of the wedding celebrations, the invitees help the newly-made spouse become a widow - all together they cut down the bride.
+After the wedding celebrations are over, the invitees help the newly made spouse become a widower - all together they cut down the bride.
 Problem solved, you can get married again.

-Speaking about the wedding traditions and rituals of the peoples of the world, one cannot lose sight of the Greek traditions.
-Here, during the entire wedding celebration, the young wife seeks to step on her husband's foot.
-The best way to do this is to dance.
+When talking about wedding traditions and rituals of the peoples of the world, one cannot lose sight of the Greek traditions.
+Here, during the entire wedding celebration, the young wife strives to step on her husband’s foot.
+The best way to do this is through dance.
 Such a maneuver, according to local beliefs, suggests that a woman has every chance of becoming the head of the family.

 In the Nicobar Islands, located in the Bay of Bengal, a man who expressed a desire to marry a girl had to become her slave for some time (usually from six months to a year).
-During this time, the girl had to think it over and give an answer.
-If she agrees to marry, the village council declares the couple husband and wife.
-In case of refusal, the man was forced to return home.
+During this time, the girl had to think about everything and give an answer.
+If she agrees to marry, the village council declares the couple man and wife.
+If he refused, the man was forced to return home.

-One of the most interesting wedding traditions and customs of the peoples of the world can safely be called the rituals of Central Nigeria.
+One of the most interesting wedding traditions and customs of the peoples of the world can be safely called the rituals of Central Nigeria.
 Here, girls of marriageable age are locked in separate huts and fattened.
 Only the mothers of these girls are allowed into these huts.
-For several months (or even years), parents bring their daughters a large amount of starchy foods to make them stout.
-The fact is that curvy women are highly valued in these places, which means that it is easier for fat women to successfully marry.
+For several months (or even years), mothers bring their daughters large amounts of starchy food to make them gain weight.
+The fact is that in these places curvaceous women are highly valued, which means that it is easier for fat women to get married successfully.

 It is customary for Vietnamese newlyweds to give two gifts.
-Here it is believed that one gift symbolizes a quick divorce.
-Therefore, it is better to present two inexpensive gifts than one expensive one.
+Here it is believed that one gift symbolizes an imminent divorce.
+Therefore, it is better to give two inexpensive gifts rather than one expensive one.

-Every nation that exists in our world has its own traditions, customs and rituals.
-And how many of these peoples, so many traditions - very different, unusual, funny, shocking, romantic.
-But whatever they are, they are honored and passed down from generation to generation.
+Every nation existing in our world has its own traditions, customs and rituals.
+And as many of these peoples as there are, so many traditions - very different, unusual, funny, shocking, romantic.
+But whatever they are, they are honored and passed on from generation to generation.

-As our reader could already guess, today we will introduce the most unusual greetings of the peoples of the world, as well as their traditions and customs.
+As our reader might have already guessed, today we will introduce the most unusual greetings of the peoples of the world, as well as their traditions and customs.

 Samoa

 Samoans sniff each other when they meet.
-For them it is rather tribute ancestors than a serious ritual.
-Once upon a time, in this way, the Samoans tried to find out where the person they greeted was from.
-The smell could tell how many people walked through the jungle or when last time ate But more often than not, a stranger was identified by smell.
+For them it's tribute soon ancestors than a serious ritual.
+Once upon a time, in this way, Samoans tried to find out where the person they were greeting was from.
+The smell could tell how many people walked through the jungle or when last time ate But most often a stranger was identified by smell.

 New Zealand

-In New Zealand, the indigenous people, the Maori, touch each other with their noses when they meet.
+In New Zealand, representatives of the indigenous population, the Maori, touch noses when meeting each other.
 This tradition goes back centuries.
-It is called "hongi" and symbolizes the breath of life - "ha", ascending to the gods themselves.
-After that, the Maori perceive the person as their friend, and not just as a visitor.
-This tradition is observed even when meeting at " highest level”, so do not be surprised if you see on TV how the president of a country rubs his nose with the representative of New Zealand.
-This is etiquette and should not be broken.
+It is called “hongi” and symbolizes the breath of life - “ha”, which goes back to the gods themselves.
+After this, the Maori perceive the person as their friend, and not just as a stranger.
+This tradition is observed even when meeting on " top level”, so don’t be surprised if you see on TV the president of some country rubbing noses with a representative of New Zealand.
+This is etiquette and cannot be violated.

 Andaman Islands

-A native of the Andaman Islands sits on the knees of another, hugs his neck and cries.
-And do not think that he is complaining about his fate or wants to tell some tragic episode from his life.
-Thus he rejoices in meeting his friend, and tears are the sincerity with which he meets his fellow tribesman.
+A native Andaman Islander sits on another's lap, hugs his neck and cries.
+And don’t think that he is complaining about his fate or wants to tell some tragic episode from his life.
+Thus, he rejoices at meeting his friend, and tears are the sincerity with which he meets his fellow tribesman.

 Kenya

 The Maasai tribe is the oldest in Kenya and is famous for its ancient and unusual rituals.
 One of these rituals is the welcome dance to Adam.
-It is performed only by the men of the tribe, as a rule, these are wars.
+It is performed only by men of the tribe, usually during wars.
 The dancers stand in a circle and begin to jump high.
-The higher he jumps, the brighter he will show his courage and courage.
-As the Maasai lead natural economy, they often have to jump like this when hunting lions and other animals.
+The higher he jumps, the more clearly he will show his bravery and courage.
+Because the Maasai lead natural economy, they often have to jump like this when hunting lions and other animals.

 Tibet

-In Tibet, when they meet, they show each other their tongue.
-Such a custom goes on from IX, when Tibet was ruled by the tyrant-king Landarma.
+In Tibet, when meeting, people stick their tongues out at each other.
+This custom still coming from IX, when Tibet was ruled by the tyrant king Landarma.
 He had a black tongue.
-So the Tibetans were afraid that the king, after his death, might settle in someone else, and therefore they decided to show their tongue in order to protect themselves from evil.
-If you want to follow this custom as well, make sure you don't eat anything that turns your tongue dark, or misunderstanding may occur.
-The arms are usually held crossed over the chest.
+So the Tibetans were afraid that after his death the king might inhabit someone else and therefore decided to stick out their tongues in order to protect themselves from evil.
+If you also want to follow this custom, make sure that you do not eat anything that turns your tongue a dark color, otherwise a misunderstanding may occur.
+The arms are usually kept crossed on the chest.

 Traditions